dDipankar/DeepGuide/README.md

 conda activate deepguide
 python DetectAndScore_cas9_seq.py  ../data/seq_sample.fasta
 ```
-Then you will get an output file called activity_score_cas9_seq.csv in data directory
+Then you will get an output file called activity_score_cas9_seq.csv in data directory.
+The format of the output is same as above
 ## Citation
 If you have used this tool in your publication please cite this